kombiHQ/kombi/README.md

 ```
 </details>

-Also you can run Kombi from
+Also, you can run Kombi from

 <details><summary>PYTHON</summary>
 <p>